benkoshy/TeklaBridgeGirderPlates/README.md

 ### Warning: Gripe Alert

 * We received an order to create bridge plate girders.
 As usual, design drawings and were poor.
-* Government engineer wanted these plates to a tolerance of 10 microns.
+* Victorian government engineer wanted these plates to a tolerance of 10 microns.
 Yes, you read that correctly.
-Not sure why this type of accuracy is necessary, or even possible, given we are building a bridge.
+* Not sure why this type of accuracy is necessary, or even possible, given we are building a bridge.
-* I must spent an additional 28 hours dealing with the back-and-forth rigmarole, plus dealing with gov's engineer.
-Was not paid for a single cent for it too.
-* Massive headache.
+* I must spent an additional 28 hours dealing with the back-and-forth rigmarole - plus dealing our client was a headache as well. * Massive headache.
 Anyways, it's water under the Westgate bridge (pun intended).
 Will not be working for that guy ever again.
-I suppose that's the business of model of anyone invovled in building and construction in Victoria: promise payment and then don't deliver, borrow and don't repay.
-What could be more Australian?
+* Here is the standard business model of those in the Victorian construction industry: (i) procure goods & services, and (ii) don't pay.
+What could be more Victorian?
+Add in the cost of the imbeciles in our public service, the blatant rorting + union headaches, and it's pretty easy why an infrastructure project should have a cost blow out of x5 its initial costing estimates.
+The poor tax payer is taken for a ride.